ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Document-Reader.md

 time.
 The system will execute the prepass once at start (the prepass of the bot), and the postpass once at end (the postpass of the bot).
 All sentences of the document are treated as a single volley and when the document is completed, the system reloads the user's prior state.
-So you can't store stuff except external to ChatScript (e.g., a file using `^export` or `^log`).
+So you can't store much  except external to ChatScript (e.g., a file using `^export` or `^log`).

 Optional arguments after the file/directory name are: